 As a recruiter, I hear great onboarding stories and hear horrendous onboarding stories.
 I hear vanilla ones as well, the ones that people forget the moment they leave the room.
-So, “how can we combat this and put our best foot forward” I hear you say?
+So, how can we combat this and put our best foot forward, I hear you say?
 Well, say no more…

+Right.
+You operate with transparency and honesty and the candidate accepts your challenge.
+This is where your induction starts.
+As a recruiter, I will tell you first-hand that time kills deals.
 Resigning from a job can be the most daunting thing many people will do.
-So please please please try and be there for your new employee.
+So please, please, please try to be there for your new employee.
 Give them a call and ask them how they are doing.
-Would they like to pop in and meet the team?
-You’re having a couple of drinks on Friday and it would be great if they could come along?
+Ask if they would like to pop in and meet the team?
+Tell them you’re having a couple of drinks on Friday and it would be great if they could come along.
 Do anything that would suit you and your company, but keep in contact.
-The chances are that after a resignation your chosen candidate will be asking themselves if they have done the right thing – show them they have.
+The chances are that after a resignation, your chosen candidate will be asking themselves if they have done the right thing – show them that they have.

 The small details count.
-If you’re a line manager give them your mobile number, take them for regular one to ones and set an appraisal date three months from now.
+If you’re a line manager, give them your mobile number, take them for regular one-to-ones and set an appraisal date three months from now.
 Engage your new super hire.
 Create the environment where they will motivate themselves.

-The detail behind the actual onboarding is a different blog all together, but hopefully this highlights that you have the power to make that candidate journey brilliant from the second they sit in that first interview, or even before.
+The detail behind the actual onboarding is a different blog all together, but hopefully this highlights that you have the power to make that candidate journey brilliant from the second they sit in that first interview, or even beforehand.